elegant-scipy/elegant-scipy/markdown/ch7.markdown

                 ways, but two common approaches are line searches and trust regions.
-With a *line search*, you try to find the cost function minimum along a specific dimension, and then successively attempt the same along the others.
-With *trust regions*, we move our guess for the minimum in the direction we expect it to be; if we are indeed approaching the minimum as expected, we repeat the procedure with increased confidence.
+With a *line search*, you try to find the cost function minimum along a specific dimension, and then successively attempt the same along the other dimensions.
+With *trust regions*, we move our guess for the minimum in the direction we expect it to be;
+                if we see that we are indeed approaching the minimum as expected, we repeat the procedure with increased confidence.
 If not, we lower our confidence and search a wider area.

 There are many different optimization algorithms to choose from.
 You get to choose whether your cost function takes a scalar or a vector as